jimthoburn/picture-gallery/README.markdown

 # Picture Gallery

-This project is an experiment to see if it’s possible to achieve the following goals in a [reactive](https://en.wikipedia.org/wiki/Reactive_programming) web application…
+This project is an experiment to see if it’s possible to achieve the following goals in a [reactive](https://en.wikipedia.org/wiki/Reactive_programming) [single-page](https://en.wikipedia.org/wiki/Single-page_application) application on the web…

 User experience
 - [x] Essential content/features are available in any web browser